123samueld/Laser_Guided_Robot_Arm/README.md

 ### Laser Guided Robot Arm Project

 pyControl(Main) file should be run in Thonny, every other file can be run on any substantial system able to run Python.
-Data has the be processed in each file then manually transfered into the next file:
+Data has to be processed in each file then manually transfered into the next file:
 - Start by picking up image and using the "OpenCV_Camera_Calibration_Undistort_Video" library to remove destortion
 - Run corrected image through the computerVision file to get position of "laser dot"
 - Take coords from computerVision file and punch them into generateJointAngles file